The single biggest challenge faced by many online marketer and sales persons?

 Ray calls this the “bucket brigade” of your copy as it helps to call attention to the different offers and benefits that your product gives.

 Strong subheads are usually individual features of your product or service.
 The body copy below these would then elaborate on what these features are, and how they help your prospect.

-This helps to demonstrate how well you know your reader, their pain points as well as the things which bring them delight.
+Building rapport helps you to show how well you know your reader.
+It reveals that you can empathise with their pain points as well as the things which bring them delight.

-A good way to establish rapport is to offer little anecdotes of your experience in the specific issues which your customer faces, or to describe why you are qualified to help them with their problems.
+A good way to establish rapport is to offer little anecdotes of your experience.
+Zoom in on the specific issues which your customer face.
+Or describe how and why you are qualified to help them with their problems.

 #8 Bullet Points

 These are the brief statements that may arouse the curiosity of the reader.

 There are multiple ways to do so.
 However, the key thing here is that they should be easy to read, trigger interest, and excite your readers to want to know more.